ankaAR/bestiario5e/_creatures/constrictor-snake.md

 ### Actions

-***Bite.*** Melee Weapon Attack: +4 al ataque, alcance 5 ft., one creature.
+***Bite.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 ft., one creature.
 Hit: 5 (1d6 + 2) piercing damage.

-***Constrict.*** Melee Weapon Attack: +4 al ataque, alcance 5 ft., one creature.
+***Constrict.*** Ataque de arma cuerpo a cuerpo: +4 al ataque, alcance 5 ft., one creature.
 Hit: 6 (1d8 + 2) puntos de daño contundente, and the target is grappled (escape DC 14).
 Until this grapple ends, the creature is restrained, and the snake can't constrict another target.